I. Introduction and Purpose

 Suspension from the University involves the exclusion of the student from participation in any academic or other activities of the University for a specified period of time.
 Written notification of this action will be provided to the student.
 Suspension from the University also involves the following:

-1. The suspension will be noted on the student’s disciplinary record with the University;
+1. The suspension will be noted on the student’s conduct record with the University;

 2. The student will be withdrawn from all courses for the semester in which the violation occurred;